Operations Manager Resume Examples (Text Format)

 Professional Experience

-- Lead multiple teams to ensure the efficient management of a 24-hour pipe receiving yard
+- Lead multiple teams to ensure efficient management of a 24-hour pipe receiving yard

-- Create and manage hiring, expense and marketing budgets
+- Set and execute hiring, expense, and marketing budgets

-- Work with human resources and department supervisors to hire all personnel and ensure teams are well-run and motivated
+- Work with HR and department supervisors to hire all personnel and ensure teams are well-run and motivated

-- Carried out a multi-stage technical implementation project that saved the company $500,000 annually in operating costs and waste
+- Carried out a multi-stage technical implementation project that saved company $500K annually in operating costs

-- Managed payroll, business budgets and expense report processes
+- Managed payroll, budgeting, and expense report processes

 - Organized and implemented office management procedures